-A simple Brazilian Fish Stew called Moqueca made with your choice of fish and simmered in coconut milk with onion, tomatoes, chilies and lime.
-Easy, fast and full of flavor!
-Serve this with rice!
+A simple Brazilian Fish Stew called Moqueca made with your choice of firm white fish simmered in coconut milk with onion, tomatoes, chilies, and lime.
+Easy, fast, and full of flavor!
+Serve with rice.
+Video.

 What is Moqueca?